xamantra/momentum/docs/momentum-controller.md

   - `lazy` - If `false`, this controller will be bootstrapped when the app starts.
 Defaults to `true`.

-  - `strategy` - Set the bootstrap behavior for controllers if lazy mode is `true`.
+  - `strategy` - Set the bootstrap behavior for this controller if lazy mode is `true`.

   - `enableLogging` - Whether to print detailed verbose logs or not.
 Defaults to `false`.
 ```dart